Dr Jonathan Evans

 This project builds on previous work on fandom, translation and community that has included a British Academy/Newton Fund supported project on fan translation in Vietnam and co-editing the Routledge Handbook of Translation and Politics with Fruela Fernandez (University of the Balearic Islands).

-I am currently developing a new project on translation of counterculture which brings together questions of the translation of cultural and political ideas over both languages and temporal distance.
+I am currently developing a new project on translation of counterculture which brings together questions of the translation of cultural and political ideas over languages and temporal distance.

 - 2018 Co-Investigator, ‘Translating for Change: Anglophone Queer Cinema and the Chinese LGBT+ Movement’, AHRC ECR grant (£248595)